app-generator/app-generator/docs/source/technologies/django/drf-sample.rst

 Creating the Transaction Model
 ------------------------------

-Next, let’s define a simple transaction model, which will be secured using JWT authentication.
+Next, let`s define a simple transaction model, which will be secured using JWT authentication.

 .. code-block:: python